 Se tarda bastante tiempo en acostumbrarse a un país nuevo.It takes (in general) quite some time to get used to a new country.

 Se tardó mucho en construir este hospital.It took (them, whoever built it) a long time to build this hospital.

 It can be used in the singular, for example se tarda, se tardó or in the plural, for example se tardan, se tardaron.

 Se tardó dos horas en llegar. = Se tardaron dos horas en llegar.

 It took two hours to arrive.

-When used in its plural form it works as a passive with "se", see Forming passive sentences with "se" (la pasiva refleja).
+When used in its plural form it works as a passive with "se", see Forming the Spanish passive with se (la pasiva refleja).